DirtyBitz/volkano-frontend/README.md

 4. Run `rails db:create db:migrate` to create the database and set up tables
 5. Run `rails s` to start the development server

+## Using [mailcatcher](https://mailcatcher.me/) to catch emails in development

+The mailcatcher gem tends to conflict with gems that are common in Rails projects so we do not include it in the Gemfile.
+Instead, simply run `gem install mailcatcher` to install it along your system gems and start it with the `mailcatcher` command.
+It will run in the background and catch any mail that the backend sends to `smpt://localhost:1025`.
+You can view these emails at `http://localhost:1080/`.

 ## "Oh shit!" commands

 * To nuke all docker containers: `docker rmi $(docker images -q) --force`